najibghadri/msc-thesis/README.md

      - All code and thesis available at https://github.com/najibghadri/msc-thesis and the published verision on my website

 # Sensors

+Selecting the right sensors for the task is half the job.
+In this chapter we are going to detail the most widely used sensors for autonomous driving and compare them.

+## Radar

-     - Radar
+     - Radar 1
-     - Lidar
+     - Lidar 1
+     - Ultrasonic 1
-     - RGB cameras
+     - RGB cameras 1
-     - Lidar sensors provide a 3D sparse pointcloud but they are very
+     - Lidar sensors provide a 3D sparse pointcloud but they are very  1
+     - Other sensors: GPS, Odometry, Rain 1

+     - Sensors in CARLA simulation 1

+  5

+# Kind of perceptions
+Basics: depth from radar/stereo cameras: I choose only cameras

+Convolutional Neural networks
+Intro to Deep Learning  and CNNs
+ Object classification
+- Object Detection
+- Classification
+- Localization
+- Bounding box detection
+- Voxelization
+- Key point detection
+- Segmentation
+- Depth estimation
+- Orientation
+- Tracking

+- Road detection:
+- Lane detection
+- Driveable Road

+- Odometry
+- Lidar data detection
+- Algorithms to talk about:
+ - Datasets - KITTI, MARS, COCO, Waymo, nuScenes
+ - (AlexNet, LeNet, VGG)
+ - YOLO
+ - R-CNN, Fast, Faster
+ - Mask R-CNN - Detectron2
+ - Detectron
+ - PointNet
+ - VoxelNet
+ - Segmentation Networks
+ - ....

+5-6

 # Related work
   It is important for a self-driving company to openly detail their technical solution because it let's people trust the autopilot.